BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/evm.md

 The `x/evm` module implements an `EvmHooks` interface that extend and customize the `Tx` processing logic externally.

-This supports EVM contracts to call native cosmos modules by
+This supports EVM contracts to call native Butane modules by

 1. defining a log signature and emitting the specific log from the smart contract,
 2. recognizing those logs in the native tx processing code, and